fablabbcn/employees-info/README.md

 ### Why should we add our users here?
-By having all our users on Github, we can manage them into multiple Teams.
+By having all our users on Github, we can manage them into multiple **Teams**.

 Each Team can have access to repositories, and be allowed to **login to websites**.